mds796/CSGY9223-Final/demo.md

 ```
 ### HashiCorp

-## Demo Showing All the Functionality of the UI
+## Demo All the Functionality of the UI
 * Register(`professor`)
 * Login(`professor`)
 * Post(`professor`, `There are only two hard problems in distributed systems:  2.
 Exactly-once delivery 1.
 Guaranteed order of messages 2.
 Exactly-once delivery`)